 - Green drinks.
 Drinks made from green vegetables and grasses in powder form are loaded with alkaline-forming foods and chlorophyll.

 - Limit or give up caffeine.
 Avoid sugary drinks and keep alcohol intake low (such as having one glass of low-sugar wine per day or less).

 - Avoid eating inflammatory, processed foods that are filled with additives/synthetic ingredients.
 Also try to limit “low-carb foods” that are still unhealthy and difficult to digest.
 These include: processed meats like cold cuts,(especially pork), hot dogs, cured meats, bacon, processed cheeses, refined vegetable oils, processed nut butters and most bottled salad dressings.

 2. Make Sure You’re Eating Enough Fat and Calories

 Staying in ketosis requires getting about 80 percent of your daily calories from sources of fat.
-Examples of healthy fats that you should fill up on include coconut oil, real olive oil, MCT oil, grass-fed butter, ghee and fattier cuts of meat.
+Examples of healthy keto-friendly fats that you should fill up on include coconut oil, real olive oil, MCT oil, grass-fed butter, ghee and fattier cuts of meat.
 You should only be getting about 15 percent of daily calories from protein and only around 5–10 percent from carbohydrates.

 If you veer off too much from these guidelines, chances are you won’t actually ever get into or stay in ketosis.
 And this is when you’d be most likely to experience symptoms like low energy and brain fog.
 That’s because you won’t be producing ketone bodies that supply the brain and body with energy.